Ar-Kareem/puzzle_solver/images/README.md

 - 38 are Sudoku-like puzzles (?/38 implemented)
 - 48 logic puzzles (39/48 implemented; 9 remaining)
-- 4 other puzzles that we aren't targeting (word search, solitaire, 4-in-a-row, pairs)
+- 4 other puzzles that we aren't targeting (word search, solitaire, four-in-a-row, pairs)

 Sudoku variants are similarly abundant in this website, thus they are currently not prioritized.